XiaofengdiZhu/GigavoltDoc/src/en/expand/wires/jumper.md

 Only the faces against each other are conductive, and the neighboring faces are not conductive.

-Can be painted, but it only affects the appearance, and the essence is still a colorless wire.
+It Can be painted, but it only affects the appearance, and the essence is still a colorless wire.

-Two version: normal wire and <span class="harnessSpan">wire harness</span>
+Two types: normal wire and <span class="harnessSpan">wire harness</span>